Virbac India

 What happens during the first 6 weeks?

 During the first six weeks, your male dog is still fertile and should be kept away from intact female dogs.
-Prior to reduction of testos-terone levels, there is a short-term stimulation of hormone production, which will initially temporarily increase the testosterone concen-tration in the blood.
-Stimulation can occur within 1-2 hours after implant adminis-tration.
-This means testosterone-related behaviors may increase.
+Prior to the reduction of testosterone levels, there is a short-term stimulation of hormone production, which will initially temporarily increase the testosterone concentration in the blood.
+Stimulation can occur within 1–2 hours after implant administration.
+This means testosterone-related behaviours — including dog humping a toy or dog barking — may increase.
 For most dogs, this increase is not noticeable.
-After 1-2 weeks, the testosterone levels start to drop below detectable levels.
-In the following 3-4 weeks, testosterone continues to drop, no new sperm are being produced, and the male dog needs to clear the sperm he has already made and is storing in his epididymis.
+After 1–2 weeks, the testosterone levels start to drop below detectable levels.
+In the following 3–4 weeks, testosterone continues to drop, no new sperm are being produced, and the male dog needs to clear the sperm he has already made and is storing in his epididymis.

 When will the implant need to be renewed?

-The duration of infertility is a mini-mum of six months from the date of implantation, although it can vary between individual patients.
-It is recommended to reimplant every six months to maintain the implant's effect or consider surgical castration, if appropriate for your dog.
-Once the implant begins to lose its effect, your dog's testicles will begin to resume their usual size and sexual behavior will start to go back to normal.
+The duration of infertility is a minimum of six months from the date of implantation, although it can vary between individual patients.
+It is recommended to reimplant every six months to maintain the implant's effect — or consider neutering male dog surgery, if appropriate for your dog.
+The dog spay neuter cost and cost of dog sterilization should be discussed with your dog vet near me or through spay services near me to find the best option.
+Once the implant begins to lose its effect, your dog's testicles will begin to resume their usual size and sexual behaviour will start to go back to normal.
 Reimplantation every six months should prevent this from occurring.